Key Quote

 Technique 2 — APPEAL TO EMPIRICAL EVIDENCE

-Hero's question asks Claudio to rely on empirical (based on observation and experience) evidence — his own experience of her behaviour — rather than Don John's second-hand report.
-She appeals to epistemological (relating to how we know things) common sense: if she has never 'seemed otherwise', why believe an accusation that contradicts all direct evidence?
+Hero's question asks Claudio to rely on empiricalempirical — Based on observation and experience rather than theory evidence — his own experience of her behaviour — rather than Don John's second-hand report.
+She appeals to epistemologicalepistemological — Relating to the nature and limits of knowledge common sense: if she has never 'seemed otherwise', why believe an accusation that contradicts all direct evidence?

-The tragedy is that Claudio's honour code does not operate on rational evidence — it operates on suspicion and public performance.
+The tragedy is that Claudio's honour code does not operate on rational evidencerational evidence — Proof based on logical reasoning and factual observation — it operates on suspicion and public performance.
 Shakespeare critiques a system of morality that prizes rumour over experience and reputation over truth.

 Key Words